semanticvectors/semvecpy/README.md

 it's a bother just sync your repository wherever you left off, feel free to fork, and we can discuss how to merge things back together later.
 Basically DON'T WORRY.

-## Useful Coding Conventions
+## For External Users

+### Installation

+Clone the repository, or install using `pip install git+https://github.com/semanticvectors/semvecpy`.
+TODO: It would be nice to make this just `pip install semvecpy`.
+See https://packaging.python.org/tutorials/packaging-projects/.

+### Imports

+So far the package has been mainly designed for internal experiments rather than external reuse.
+If statements like `import vectors` or `import permutations` cause name clashes for you, please let us know.

+###

+## For Internal Developers

 * Use Python 3+.
-We're making no efforts to be compatiable with Python 2 or earlier.
+We're making no efforts to be compatible with Python 2 or earlier.
-* Imports should work relative to the project root directory (this one).
+* Imports should work relative to the project ./src directory.
-  * We recommend adding this directory to your PYTHONPATH.
+  * We recommend adding this ./src directory to your PYTHONPATH.
+  * If using anaconda, there's documentation saying you don't need to set PYTHONPATH (see https://docs.conda.io/projects/conda/en/latest/user-guide/install/), but I'm not sure this works for package internal development.
+Please shout if you know another solution.
 * Module names are preferred with underscore_separators, but there's no firm rule in place.
 * Test for module `.../dir/foo.py` are in `.../dir/foo_test.y`.
   * This is one of the standard patterns, and it makes it particularly easy to see which modules already have dedicated tests, and whether these files should be moved / renamed if the modules they're testing are renamed.

-## Installation

-Clone the repository, or install using `pip install git+https://github.com/semanticvectors/semvecpy`.

-TODO: It would be nice to make this just `pip install semvecpy`.
-See https://packaging.python.org/tutorials/packaging-projects/.